use-compose/nuxt-compose-icons/docs/guide/features.md

 # Features

-From SVG files to Vue Components that you own.
+Compose your own Icon components library, from SVG files to customizable Vue Components that you own.

 ## Build-time SVG to Vue Component: